Osoyoos Coyotes: History

 In 2021-22 the Coyotes returned to the ice for the first time in nearly a year.
 Nathan Hannon was named captain and the team had one of its best seasons in franchise history.
 The team had 71 points in 42 games as they won the Bill Ohlhaunsen division for the first time in franchise history, (it was previously known as the Okanagan division).
 They also were awarded the Presidents Cup also for the first time in franchise history, (they were regular season champions in 2010-11 but the trophy was introduced in 2018–19).
 The playoffs at first saw continued success.
 The coyotes took an early 2–0 series lead on the Posse and never looked back as they took the series in 5.
 In the second round the Steam came into town and an upset seemed to be brewing.
 The Coyotes had beaten them in all eight meetings of the regular season but fell down 3-0 early in game one.
 But thanks to a spirited effort the team came back and won 4–3 in it.
 In game two they fell behind again by 3 and scored four straight to take a 5–4 lead but the Steam were able to take it in overtime.
 The steam took game 3 but the Coyotes fought hard and took games 4 and 5 to take a 3–2 lead in the series.
 In game 6 Zachary Park would with less the a second left in ot to send Osoyoos to the Conference Finals.
 But there, it would all come crashing down.
 An injury to Crae Dawson and suspensions to Nathan Hannon, Kaleb Kremp and Payton McDonald-Corea would put the Coyotes in a hole they would never climb out of.
 Despite fighting hard the offence just could not get going and the Coyotes were swept aside by Revelstoke.

+On April 20, 2026, the Coyotes were named as one of 22 teams joining the BCHC, leaving the KIJHL with the remaining 12 teams.